andotherstuff/garland-protocol/garland-v0.1.md

 4. Erasure-codes the encrypted block into n shares
 5. Uploads shares to n servers

 The resulting shares are indistinguishable from file data shares.
-This recursive structure means servers observe only uniform encrypted blocks.
-They cannot determine whether a block contains a photograph, a text document, a directory listing, or another inode.
-The type and structure of stored data is completely opaque.
+See Section 14 for detailed privacy analysis.

 ### 6.4 Storage Identity Derivation